 Monitoring well data are shown in Figures 5 through 11.
-A separate graph is presented for monitoring wells in each of the five reaches into which the project is subdivided, except for data from Reach 1 which is included with Reach 2 data.
-Wherever there were more than 5 monitoring wells in
+A separate graph is presented for monitoring wells in each of the five reaches that comprise the project, except for data from Reach 1 which are included with Reach 2 data.
+Wherever there were more than 5 monitoring wells in a single reach, data for that reach are presented in two separate graphs: one for the upstream half of the reach and another for the downstream half of the same reach.
+Reference site well data are presented in Figure 12.